Debunking the Top 10 Reverse Mortgage Downsides

 Truth:

-Like any loan, interest does accrue with a reverse mortgage.
-However, one major benefit is the flexibility you have—there’s no requirement to make monthly payments, but you can choose to pay down the interest whenever you want without penalty.
+Like any loan, interest accrues with a reverse mortgage.
+However, one major benefit is the flexibility you have—you are not required to make monthly payments, but you can choose to pay down the interest whenever you want without penalty.
 This allows you to better manage the loan balance and control how much interest accrues over time.

 Claim #2: Reverse Mortgages Have Complex Loan Terms

-Many people believe reverse mortgages come with complicated terms that are difficult to understand, which can lead to unexpected surprises regarding repayment or property use.
+Many people believe reverse mortgages have complicated terms that are difficult to understand.
+This can lead to unexpected surprises regarding repayment or property use.

 Truth:

 While reverse mortgages have specific terms, they don’t have to be confusing.
 With required counseling, online tools, and helpful lenders, you’ll have all the resources to fully understand the details.
-Plus, if you ever feel it’s not right for you, there’s always the option to cancel without penalty.
+Plus, you can always cancel without penalty if you ever feel it’s not right for you.

 Claim #3: Reverse Mortgages Affect Needs-Based Programs